 In connection with the offering, the underwriters may purchase and sell shares of Class A common stock in the open market.
 These transactions may include short sales, stabilizing transactions, and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering, and a short position represents the amount of such sales that have not been covered by subsequent purchases.
-A "covered short position" is a short position that is not greater than the amount of additional shares for which the underwriters" option described above may be exercised.
+A "covered short position" is a short position that is not greater than the amount of additional shares for which the underwriters' option described above may be exercised.
 The underwriters may cover any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to cover the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares for which the option described above.
+In determining the source of shares to cover the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares pursuant to the option described above.
 "Naked" short sales are any short sales that create a short position greater than the amount of additional shares for which the option described above may be exercised.
-The underwriters may cover any such naked short position greater than the amount of additional shares pursuant to the option described above.
-"Naked" short sales are any short sales that create a short position greater than the amount of additional shares for which the option described above may be exercised.
-The underwriters may short sales that create a short position by purchase additional shares for which the option described above may be exercised.
-The underwriters must cover any such naked short position by purchase is not position by the open market.
+The underwriters must cover any such naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Class A common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of various bids for or purchases of common stock made by the underwriters in the open market prior to the completion of the offering.